venkatesh87/asianfusion.online/APP-JSON.md

         "displayName": ""
       }
     },

+    // For "dev" branch
     "dev": {

+      // Whether or not to minify the HTML.
+This uses the Minify HTML plugin.
       "minifyHtml": 0,

+      // The master admin information.
+This replaces the default admin in clean database.
       "adminUsername": "change-me",
       "adminPassword": "change-me",
       "adminDisplayName": "change-me",
       "adminEmail": "change-me"
     },

+    // See comments for "dev" above
     "qa": {
       "minifyHtml": 1,
       "adminUsername": "change-me",